nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
+**A**:
+1. Install the app in your other computer and start the app.
+2. Notice that a data file named `addressbook.json` is created under the `/data` folder.
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ProductiveNUS app home folder.
+3. Close the app in your other computer.
+4. Overwrite the newly created data file with the data file from your previous computer.
+5. All your existing data has been successfully transferred!

 --------------------------------------------------------------------------------------------------------------------